-Phone us at least 1 week before you need the appointment to get a time that suits.
-Ideally this should be about 8 weeks before your trip.
-Some vaccine schedules take up to a month to be given and a week to work after that, so the more time the better.
+Phone us at least 1 week before you need an appointment to ensure you get a time that suits.
+Ideally this would be about 6-8 weeks before your trip.
+Some travel vaccine schedules take up to a month to be given and a week to work after that, so the more time the better.

 If you have left it to the last minute we can still vaccinate for most things even in the last week before you go, so don't think it's too late.

 See 'Have I Left it Too Late?' for the latest you can have a vaccination prior to a trip and still get cover.

 If you are seriously unwell, even more time may be required as we may wait until you are on less medication before giving some live vaccines.
 This particularly applies to steroids and medication to treat cancer.